INNER CITY MILWAUKEE

-Over time, I developed empathy, and many of the people I’ve photographed were grateful for my taking the time to listen to their stories.
+Over time, I developed empathy.
 The Inner City people have a wonderful sense of humor, and this infectious trait expanded my own effort to deal with the ups and downs of life.
 In truth, I cannot escape my ordinary middle class background, and I was reminded of that many times in feeling somewhat alone walking the streets.

 The images that follow are all about about my personal observations.
 I suppose almost all experiences are anecdotal.

 Inside this old abandoned McKinley School, I found Patrick, who told me he was a scrapper, that he collected metal, school desks, heating vents, and copper wire.
 To get into the school, Patrick picked the lock.
 He gets seven cents a pound for the scrap metal and was trying to support his family through this business venture.
 "I'm gettin' my family out of this neighborhood soon as I can," he told me.